gpozzi/index_general/README.md

-# Gonzalo Pozzi's Portfolio index page
+# My portfolio index page

-Below, I'll be posting every portfolio project done to hone my data skills and to showcase what I've learned
+Below, I'll be posting every portfolio project I've done to hone my data skills and to showcase what I've learned

 Let's get to it